Showtime (film)

 Showtime is a 2002 American buddy cop action comedy film directed by Tom Dey.
 The film stars Robert De Niro and Eddie Murphy alongside Rene Russo, William Shatner, Pedro Damian and De Niro's real-life daughter Drena De Niro.
-It was released in the United States on March 15, 2002.
-It received generally negative reviews, with critics lamenting its lackluster humor and poor attempt to satirize the buddy-cop genre.
-It received two nominations at the 23rd Golden Raspberry Awards: Worst Actor (for Murphy), and Worst Screen Combo (for Murphy and DeNiro).
+It was released in the United States on March 15, 2002, by Warner Bros.
+Pictures.
+It received generally negative reviews, with critics lamenting its lackluster humor and poor attempt to satirize the buddy-cop genre, and was a box office bomb, grossing $77.7 million against an $85 million budget.
+It received two nominations at the 23rd Golden Raspberry Awards: Worst Actor (for Murphy), and Worst Screen Combo (for Murphy and De Niro).

 Plot

 Two LAPD cops, Detective Mitch Preston and Officer Trey Sellars, both from the Central Division, are paired for a television police reality show and run into trouble with a crime lord.
-Mitch shoots a news camera after a failed confrontation with local drug dealer Lazy Boy, who escapes by using a custom-built gun.
-Maxxis Television, the network that employed the cameraman, decides to sue the police department for $10 million, but will drop the lawsuit if Mitch agrees to star in the police reality show, which Trey soon calls Showtime!.
+Mitch shoots a news camera after a failed confrontation with local drug dealer Lazy Boy, who escapes by using a custom-built armor-piercing gun.
+Maxxis Television, the network employing the cameraman, filed a $10 million lawsuit against the police department.
+They offered to drop the suit if Mitch agreed to star in their new police reality show—a project Trey quickly dubbed Showtime!—and the captain eagerly approved to secure much-needed positive public relations.

-Trey is an LAPD officer who wants to be an actor while also trying to become a detective.
+Trey is an LAPD officer who struggles with the department's investigator examination and is an aspiring actor.
 He pays a friend to snatch the purse of the show's producer, Chase Renzi, then retrieves it after a staged fight scene.
 Although the deception is embarrassingly revealed, Chase is impressed and signs Trey anyway.
-It is quickly revealed that the show's producers have little interest in filming an actual police officer's existence; they build a mini-movie set in the middle of the station, and replace Mitch's nondescript personal car with a Humvee while Trey drives a C5 Corvette.
+It is quickly revealed that the show's producers have little interest in filming an actual police officer's existence; they build a mini-movie set in the middle of the station and replace Mitch's nondescript personal car with a Humvee while Trey drives a C5 Corvette.
 They also hire William Shatner (who once played T. J. Hooker) to give both men tips on how to act.
 But while Trey is eager to learn, Mitch is merely annoyed.

 Despite all of this, Mitch tries to investigate the mysterious supergun, which is subsequently used by arms dealer Caesar Vargas to kill the drug dealer and his girlfriend.
-Through a clever ruse by Trey, they are able to get the arms dealer's name from Re-Run, the dead dealer's henchman.
+Through a clever ruse by Trey, they can get the arms dealer's name from Re-Run, the dead dealer's henchman.
 However, Vargas is less than cooperative, which causes a brawl at his nightclub.
 Trey and Mitch defeat him and his henchmen, and they have a relatively friendly conversation on their way home.
-However, Mitch's good humor evaporates when he finds that, in his absence, the Showtime! producers have drastically remodeled his house and have given him a retired K-9 dog as a pet.
+However, Mitch's good humor evaporates when he finds that, in his absence, the Showtime! producers have drastically remodeled his house and have given him a retired German Shepherd police dog, Powder, as a pet.